Decimus Burton: Sculpture of the Triumphal Arch

 Burton had realized that the disciples of Pugin and advocates of Pugin's anti-classicism would remove all classical elements from his arch if permitted the opportunity to do so.
 The Government placed the Wellington statue on the arch in autumn 1846: Williams contends that the product was 'ridiculous'.
 The Builder contended, "down, unquestionably, it must come.
 As the network of timber is removed, spar by spar, from before it, so do the folly of the experiment, the absurdity of the conjunction, and the greatness of the sacrifice become apparent.
 Its effect is even worse than we anticipated – the destruction of the arch by the statue, and of the statue by its elevation on the arch, more complete.
-Every post brings us letters urging renewed efforts to remove te figure to another site".
+Every post brings us letters urging renewed efforts to remove the figure to another site".
 The contestation about the prospective removal of the statue became national.
 However, the Government failed to remove the statue, despite that they had professed, when it had been placed, that they would do so if it provoked the aversion which it had provoked.
 Foreign intellectuals who visited London identified the incongruous fusion of the statue and the arch as "spectacular confirmation" of the "artistic ignorance of the English".
 Architectural historian Guy Williams writes that "[the] arch at Hyde Park Corner is a visible reminder of one of the fiercest attacks that have ever been launched in the worlds of art and architecture.
 The face of London might have been very different now – freer, perhaps, of the 'monstrous carbuncles' so disliked by the present Prince of Wales – if the attacked party [Decimus Burton] had been a little more pugnacious, and so better equipped to stand his ground".

 In 1847 the problem of accommodating Queen Victoria's expanding family was becoming acute.
 It was "solved" in two steps by Decimus Burton and W.A.
 Nesfield.
 With his eye for landscape, Burton had John Nash's triumphal monument, originally intended as the entrance to the palace, relocated to the north eastern corner of Hyde Park.
-He consulted on filling in the Buckingham Palace forecourt, creating new interiors and the palace Facade we know today.
+He consulted on filling in the Buckingham Palace forecourt, creating new interiors and the courtyard we know today.
 The Royal Family were able to move in to more spacious premises.
 Moving the arch, stone by stone, was left to the engineering skills of Thomas Cubitt and took four years.
 The siting at the Cumberland Gate entrance to the park was eventually completed in 1851.